LaFriska/kompakt/README.md

 Some less important yet notable features

-1. `JSONSerialisable#serialiseIterablesAsArrays()`, which by default returns
-   true, it serialises any children of Java's `Iterable` class into a JSON array.
+1. `JSONSerialisable#serialiseIterablesAsArrays()`, which by default is set to true, it serialises any fields inheriting Java's `Iterable` class into a JSON array.
 To disable this feature, as usual, override it and return false.
 2. `JSONSerialisable#setIndentSize(int)`, which sets the size of an indentation in a serialised JSON string.